The Ultimate Guide to Watercolor Types

 If this is a concern, there are non-toxic versions of watercolors available.
 There are also cadmium-free versions available from Windsor & Newton.

-I have not personally used them, so I don’t know what the quality is like.
+I have not personally used them, so I don’t know the quality.

 What’s the Best Type of Watercolor Paint?

 I don’t have a clear preference over which watercolor type is best.
-In fact, I love using all of them together to create my own color combinations.
+I love using all of them together to create my own color combinations.

-My suggestion is to play with all of them and see what you like best.
+I suggest playing with all of them and seeing what you like best.

 You Might Also Like: